By USA specialist David

 The road that snakes its way through Shenandoah National Park is known as Skyline Drive because you are at some of the highest points of the Appalachian Mountains along this part of the route.
 Surrounded by foliage, you’ll weave your way through the park, where there are plenty of places to stop and admire the views of the densely forested slopes.
 The blueish haze that the Blue Ridge Parkway is famous for hangs in the air around the poplar, maple, birch and ash trees.
 This is caused by a vapor emitted by the trees and creates a beautiful soft blue hue that softens the edges of views out across the park.

 I’d recommend spending a couple of days exploring Shenandoah.
 There’s only one hotel in the park, which is government owned and fairly rustic, but the Appalachian Trail walking route runs along the front of the building, making it a worthwhile stop if you’d like to explore the area on foot.
-If you’re not staying in the park make a stop at the visitors’ centre to embark on a circular walk for an hour or so.
+If you’re not staying in the park make a stop at the visitors’ center to embark on a circular walk for an hour or so.

 Shenandoah is home to an interesting collection of wildlife, from bears, deer and bobcats, to wild turkeys that you’ll often see from the car as they cross the road in front of you.